 Because if you do, you'll be reminded why you hate TV.

-Either go back and actually do a TV show or guest on TV more than I do, which is practically zilch.
+So many people here wish I would do TV, either go back and actually do a TV show or guest on TV more than I do, which is practically zilch.

-And she was afraid that if I took and looked at CNN at that moment that I would see exactly why I don't like TV.
+And she was afraid that if I took and looked at CNN at that moment, that I would see exactly why I don't like TV.

 So what did I do?